Mi Reflejo: Critical reception

-Sonicnet called its production "superslick" and compared Aguilera's vocals to that of Mariah Carey, completing that the album "almost guarantees that the diminutive diva will expand her colonial powers south of the border.
+Sonicnet called the album's production "superslick" and compared Aguilera's vocals to that of Mariah Carey, saying Mi Reflejo "almost guarantees that the diminutive diva will expand her colonial powers south of the border.
 In other words, she's planning to do a reverse Ricky Martin on us".
-Ernesto Lechner of the Los Angeles Times rated the album two out of four stars comparing her vocals in her debut album and in Mi Reflejo, describing her performance in the latter as "ridiculous".
-He complained about Aguilera's cover of "Contigo en la Distancia" which he described as a "bloated confection".
+In a negative review of the album, Ernesto Lechner of Los Angeles Times compared Aguilera's vocals on her debut album and in Mi Reflejo, describing her performance in the latter as "ridiculous" and her cover of "Contigo en la Distancia" as a "bloated confection".
 Kurt B. Reighley from Wall of Sound wrote that the album is "an impressive addition to young Christina's limited canon".
+Sean Piccoli, writing for Sun-Sentinel, said Mi Reflejo is mostly a "hash of power balladry, dance pop and adult contemporary schlock rush-recorded for Latin radio", and concluded it "sounds more like a marketing opportunity than an expression of Aguilera's Latin soul".

+A reviewer for Zero magazine found the album to be a "decent effort", praising the songs re-recorded in Spanish as "excellent" but called songs such as "Falsas Esperanzas" a "third-rate Gloria Estefan".
+According to the reviewer, Aguilera did not seem to be aware of what of she was singing and criticized her interpretation of "Contigo en la Distancia".
+Writing for El Norte, Deborah Davis reviewed Mi Reflejo unfavorably, saying Aguilera should not have recorded an album in Spanish before mastering it, and that the elements of salsa and guitars are stereotypical of Latinos.